Our House

-Scavenger Yellowjacket Wasps
+Scavenger Wasps

-- Would like to share your hamburger and drink -
+- Would like to share your hamburger and drink! -

 Summary: Only three or four different yellowjacket wasps account for most of the problems associated with this insect.
 These "problem yellowjackets" are the scavenger species that make large and threatening nests.
-The scavenger species also are the ones that bother us at picnics, and similar events. where there is exposed food.
+The scavenger species also are the ones that bother us at picnics, and similar events, where there is exposed food.

 Jack DeAngelis, PhD